merhametsize/caval-ed-bronz/README.md

 # Simple Python Chess Engine

-A lightweight and modular chess engine built in Python using the `python-chess` library, demonstrating fundamental AI search algorithms for game play.
+A lightweight and modular chess engine built in Python using the powerful `python-chess` library, demonstrating fundamental AI search algorithms for game play.
 The engine uses a modular `Player` class structure, allowing for easy testing and expansion of AI strategies.

 ## AI Engine and Algorithms

-The core intelligence of this project resides in the application of the Minimax search algorithm.
+The core intelligence of this project resides in the application of the Minimax search algorithm, optimized with advanced techniques.

 ### 1. Minimax Search with Alpha-Beta Pruning and Iterative Deepening